aquasecurity/defsec/avd_docs/google/compute/AVD-GCP-0067/docs.md

 Secure boot helps ensure that the system only runs authentic software.

 ### Impact
-Unable to verify digital signature of boot components, and unable to stop the boot process if verificaiton fails.
+Unable to verify digital signature of boot components, and unable to stop the boot process if verification fails.

 <!-- DO NOT CHANGE -->
 {{ remediationActions }}